mehulagg/gitlab/doc/install/azure/index.md

 If you're running Windows, you'll need to connect using [PuTTY](https://www.putty.org) or an equivalent Windows SSH client.
 If you're running Linux or macOS, then you already have an SSH client installed.

-Remember that you will need to login with the username and password you specified [when you created](#basics) your Azure VM.
+Remember that you will need to log in with the username and password you specified [when you created](#basics) your Azure VM.

 If you need to reset your VM password, read